Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Results

 \textbf{ $T_1$ stability} To benchmark our qubits in terms of $T_1$-stability, we systematically compare results of measurements performed on devices fabricated using similar or different methods.
 The following section provides, to the best of our knowledge, for the first time a systematic benchmarking of the long-term $T_1$ stability of CMOS-compatible subtractively fabricated qubits compared to lift-off fabricated qubits.

-For this study, we include only datasets where the original authors provided raw data or distributions of $T_1$.
+For this study, we include only datasets where the original authors provided raw data of $T_1$.
 We also require that the datasets contain more than 500 points collected over at least 10\:hours and during a single cooldown.
-These requirements are put to ensure statistical reliability and properly reflect the dynamics of $T_1$.
-For each qubit, we determine the mean and standard deviation of the corresponding $T_1$ distribution by fitting the histograms (Rician distribution fit) and computing the integrals.
-We use integration for mean and variance calculations to avoid the influence of extreme and prolonged outliers (dropouts), which, as mentioned, do not necessarily affect every qubit during a given time interval.
-Here, we focus on the general $T_1$ stability (excluding dropout events).
+These requirements are set to ensure statistical reliability and properly reflect the dynamics of $T_1$.
+For each qubit, we determine the empirical mean and standard deviation of the corresponding $T_1$ dataset.

-The considered datasets for the benchmarking use three different fabrication approaches: (i) a CMOS-compatible subtractive process (EMFT, IMEC \cite{van2024advanced}), (ii) the Dolan bridge method (Chalmers \cite{burnett2019decoherence}, WMI \cite{WMI_TUM_17qubit_2024}, Müller et al./IBM \cite{muller2015interacting}), and (iii) the Manhattan method (VTT \cite{tuokkola2025methods}, EPFL \cite{kono2024mechanically}).
+The considered datasets for the benchmarking use three different fabrication approaches: (i) a CMOS-compatible subtractive process (EMFT, IMEC \cite{van2024advanced}), (ii) the Dolan bridge method (Chalmers \cite{burnett2019decoherence}, Müller et al./IBM \cite{muller2015interacting}), and (iii) the Manhattan method (VTT \cite{tuokkola2025methods}, EPFL \cite{kono2024mechanically}).
 Both Dolan and Manhattan are lift-off methods.
 Our own dataset (EMFT) comprises three subsets: EMFT$\_0$, consisting of the 8 qubits analyzed in this work; EMFT$\_1$, with additional chips from the same process run as EMFT$\_0$ \cite{lang2025advancing}; and EMFT$\_2$, with chips from a subsequent run \cite{mayer2025cmos}.
 All the mentioned works employ Al/Al-Ox/Al Josephson junctions.
-All structures other than the Josephson junction are made from aluminum, except for WMI, EPFL, and VTT where, e.g., resonators or shunted capacitors are made of Nb.
+All structures other than the Josephson junction are made from aluminum, except for EPFL, and VTT where, e.g., resonators or shunted capacitors are made of Nb.
 In \autoref{fig:T1 variation}, we plot the standard deviations $\sigma_{T1}$ with respect to the corresponding average lifetimes $\langle T_1\rangle$. \autoref{fig:T1 variation} shows that all qubits considered follow a common trend where higher average lifetimes $\langle T_1\rangle$ correspond to higher standard deviations $\sigma_{T1}$.
 This finding is in agreement with previous results \cite{bal2024systematic, burnett2019decoherence, simbierowicz2021qubit} and the theoretical model derived from \cite{you2022stabilizing} where: